 A common misconception about customer identity projects is that they take years to complete.
-While this may be true with some solutions, it’s simply not the case for BindID, our passwordless authentication service.
-Unlike many passwordless providers or building your own DIY solution, BindID can be up and running in as little as a few hours.
+While this may be true with some solutions, it’s simply not the case for our passwordless authentication service.
+Unlike many passwordless providers or building your own DIY solution, Transmit Security can have your passwordless solution up and running in as little as a few hours.

-This article will show you how BindID can cut your deployment time for passwordless from months or years down to hours.
-First, let’s discuss why and how BindID saves you so much time.
+This article will show you how Transmit Security can cut your deployment time for passwordless from months or years down to hours.
+First, let’s discuss why and how Transmit Security saves you so much time.

 Think about what it takes to develop your own IAM project — not passwordless, just any IAM project at all.
 First, you have to find developers that can (and want to) work in the identity space, and very few specialize in that environment.
 Even fewer are free agents because companies snatch up identity experts the moment they’re available, which is why they command top dollar for their skills.

 If you want your own non-specialized teams to start working within the identity space, they’ll quickly find starting from scratch to be a grueling process.
 Churn will be high, and turnover will become a constant reminder of the enormity of this project.